 - Improved menu for 3D-objects (clearer hierarchy for duplicate models)

 - Notification Center that provides notifications of important events (the center also sales notice history for later viewing or troubleshooting)

-- Built as Single Page Application.
-(This prevents the application from requiring new page loads as the user navigates between different sections)
+- Built as Single Page Application (this design prevents the application from requiring new page loads as the user navigates between different sections)

 - Menu that makes it easy to switch between the users different 3D-printers

 - Status bar that always shows the current 3D-printer state with color coding

 Below is short demo of the build scene in the program.

 Wematter manufactures advanced office-sized selective laser sintering 3D printers.
 The company exists to accelerate the move towards additive manufacturing by lowering barriers to entry.
 Its innovative 3D-printing SLS technology lets companies quickly prototype ideas, which increases overall design and engineering efficiency.